mlwre/DecryptCrypren/README.md

 # DecryptCrypren

-Decrypt Files Affected for Crypren Ransom
+File decryption for those affected by the Crypren Ransomware.

-## Information of Sample:
+## Sample Details

 | Name       | Hash           |
 | ------------- |-------------:|